Joining the D5000 to an Active Directory (AD) Domain.

 The management IP will be the Floating IP.
 One controller will own the IP, but if there is a failover the IP will move to the surviving controller.
 The Static IPs should also be assigned IP addresses in the same subnet as the floating IP.
 The controllers can be accessed from these IPs if a controller goes into maintenance mode.

 Next, the DNS server IP needs to be entered.
 It's important that the DNS IP be that of the Domain Controller.
 It will not be possible to join the domain if an external DNS server such as google DNS is used.
 The DNS is configured from the Global Settings tab in Management Network.
-It is important that the Default Route radio button be set to the Static IP setting.
+It is important that the Default Route radio button be set to the Static IP or the Controller Managemeht IP setting.
 Do not set a secondary DNS IP.

 Lastly, a requirement to join a domain is that the clocks be synchronized.
 The Windows Server hosting the Domain is usually configured to be an 'ntp' server, and connecting the D5000 to the Domain 'ntp' will keep the clocks synchronized.